moyano83/Designing-Data-Intensive-Applications/README.md

 equivalent to the key and value of a property on the subject vertex, or another vertex in the graph (tail vertex).

 ##### The semantic web
-The Resource Description Framework (RDF) was intended as a mechanism for different web‐ sites to publish data in a consistent format, allowing data from different websites to be automatically combined into a web of data—a kind of internet-wide "database of everything.".
+The Resource Description Framework (RDF) was intended as a mechanism for different websites to publish data in a consistent format, allowing data from different websites to be automatically combined into a web of data—a kind of internet-wide "database of everything.".
 Triples can be a good internal data model to represent it.